Conductor / Composer Esa - Pekka

 several times that I become a very amateurish conductor when I’m conducting

 my own music because there’s too much happening inside of your brain.
+In

-is in the playing or in your conducting; whether the problem is your instrumentation
+the playing or in your conducting; whether the problem is your instrumentation

 or were you not able to convey your ideas in musical notation.
 Then